Preface

 If you remove it casually, other packages may not work properly.

-As kyo described in this article (zh-tw), if flask and black are used in the same project, removing flask
+As kyo described in this article (zh-tw), if flask and black are used in the same project, removing flask and then manually removing click will cause black to not work properly.

 Start Poetry journey